A topic from the subject of Literature Review in Chemistry.

 Significance:

-Chromatography and separation techniques are essential in various fields of science, including chemistry, biology, and medicine.
-They enable the separation, identification, and quantification of complex mixtures of compounds.
-Advancements in these techniques, such as high-performance liquid chromatography (HPLC) and gas chromatography-mass spectrometry (GC-MS), have significantly enhanced the sensitivity, efficiency, and versatility of these methods.
+Chromatography and separation techniques are indispensable in various scientific fields.
+They enable the separation, identification, and quantification of complex mixtures, leading to advancements in areas like drug discovery, environmental monitoring, and food safety.
+Advancements in these techniques, such as high-performance liquid chromatography (HPLC), gas chromatography-mass spectrometry (GC-MS), and supercritical fluid chromatography (SFC), have significantly improved the sensitivity, resolution, speed, and automation of separations.